-As of 2019, there are only three states with restrictions on all cannabis and cannabis-derived products.
+As of April 2019, there are only three states with restrictions on all cannabis and cannabis-derived products.
 These are Idaho, Nebraska, and South Dakota.
-Even though hemp is likely to become more accessible in these territories soon, if you are in one of these states, it is crucial that you know what kind of CBD extract you are using and where it comes from.
+Even though hemp is likely to become more accessible in these places soon, if you are in one of these states, it is crucial that you know how hemp-derived CBD extracts are treated.

 The 2018 Farm Bill

-Following the success of various pilot programs made possible by the 2014 Farm Bill, hemp is now widely accepted by the public and most lawmakers.
-In 2018, the US Senate introduced The Hemp Farming Act in its version of The 2018 Farm Bill.
-Among other things, the act sought to make hemp an agricultural commodity, give states the power to oversee hemp production, and take away the Drug Enforcement Administration’s (DEA) authority over hemp.
+In 2018, the US Senate introduced The Hemp Farming Act in its version of the 2018 Farm Bill.
+Among other goals, the act sought to make hemp an agricultural commodity, give states the power to oversee hemp production, and take away the Drug Enforcement Administration’s (DEA) authority over hemp.

 The 2018 Farm Bill was signed into law in December 2018, effectively legalizing hemp at the federal level by removing it from the federal list of controlled substances and classifying it as an agricultural commodity.
 As a result, CBD from hemp is legal nationwide at the federal level.
 The Hemp Farming Act, included in the 2018 Farm Bill, is considered the most important victory in the history of the hemp industry in the United States.

 Why Was CBD Ever Made Illegal?